-Water Rangers protocol
+Water Rangers protocol for pH in saltwater

 We use test strips designed for marine aquariums.
 You cannot use freshwater strips for salt water.
 We do not sell the test strips on their own, but we recommend this brand on amazon.
 We have yet to do a complete comparison of all test strips, but preliminary reports show that these ones are great!

-- What is Ocean Acidification?
-Department of Fisheries and Oceans
+- What is Ocean Acidification?: Department of Fisheries and Oceans

 - Ocean Acidification: Really thorough explanation with resources from the Smithsonian